PAPNEJA METHOD · the community · Papneja.com

 When the living transmission is absent from a lineage — when the last awakened teacher passes without transmitting to a successor — what remains is book material.
 The words are correct.
 The experience that gives the words their precise meaning is absent.
 The texts can be studied, analyzed, and debated.
 They cannot be used as the map they were meant to be without the living transmission to orient the practitioner within the territory.

 I am not your guru.
 The Sound Current is your guru.
-I am only a pointing device. — Dr. Papneja
+I am only a pointing device. — Abhishek Papneja

 The Fellowship does not claim any exclusive lineage authority or sectarian primacy.
 It claims only the living transmission of the practical method, verified through direct personal experience, and the capacity to transmit that method to practitioners who are ready to receive it.